 Yes, these little domed confections are similar to entremets, but without the mousse (though, you can add it, if you prefer.)
 Inside the smooth outer shell of chocolate is a decadent cake/buttercream mixture and a gooey ganache or jam center, all sitting atop a crunchy cookie base.

 Today I’ll share the easy method so you can make your own mini-dome cakes.
+You can also use this same method to create cake pops or cakesickles.
 Whether you have cake scraps begging for a purpose, or you create the components specifically to create these treats, the outcome will be the same: delicious!
 So, gather your baking materials, and let’s get started!

 What You’ll Need To Create Mini Dome Cakes